Advice > Software engineering

 • "Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining."
 (Solution)

-6. Hash tables (2% of questions, least frequent)
+6. Hash tables

-• "Given a non-empty 2D array grid of 0's and 1's, an island is a group of 1's (representing land) connected 4-directionally (horizontal or vertical.)
+• "Given a non-empty 2D array grid of 0's and 1's, an island is a group of 1's (representing land) connected 4-directionally (horizontal or vertical).
 You may assume all four edges of the grid are surrounded by water.
 Count the number of distinct islands.
 An island is considered to be the same as another if and only if one island can be translated (and not rotated or reflected) to equal the other."
 (Solution)

 • "Given a non-empty list of words, return the k most frequent elements.
 Your answer should be sorted by frequency from highest to lowest.
 If two words have the same frequency, then the word with the lower alphabetical order comes first."
 (Solution)